KunakornMart/DADS6005/README.md

 # DADS6005 : Data Streaming and Real Time Analytics
-This exam demonstrates a real-time data streaming and analytics platform, built with a series of integrated tools: **Apache Kafka**, **ksqlDB**, **Apache Pinot**, and **Streamlit**.
+This project demonstrates a real-time data streaming and analytics platform, built with a series of integrated tools: **Apache Kafka**, **ksqlDB**, **Apache Pinot**, and **Streamlit**.
 The objective is to ingest, process, and visualize large-scale, real-time data from various sources, using a series of transformations and aggregations for meaningful insights.

 ## Project Structure
 1. **Data Sources**: